-Chicago Air and Water Show 2001 Thunderbird solo display
+Chicago Air and Water Show 2001 Thunderbird Solo Display

-The bad weather on Saturday made me leave early, so I didn't see the Thunderbirds display that day. photo #1
+The bad weather on Saturday made me leave early, so I didn't see the Thunderbirds display that day.

 Sunday was better, but there was still a lot of moisture in the air, which made it difficult to take clear photographs.